 - 1 teaspoon lemon juice

-- Make marinade for vegetables by blending vinegar, oil and 1/4 cup fresh basil (or 1 tablespoon dried).
+Make the marinade for vegetables by blending vinegar, oil and 1/4 cup fresh basil.
 Pour over vegetables.
 Let stand 10 minutes, occasionally turning skewers so marinade coats all sides.

-- Meanwhile, make dressing.
-Place yogurt, mayonnaise, 1 tablespoon fresh basil (or 1 teaspoon dried) and lemon juice in a bowl and whisk until smooth.
+Meanwhile, make the dressing.
+Place yogurt, mayonnaise, 1 tablespoon fresh basil and lemon juice in a bowl and whisk until smooth.
 Transfer to small serving dish.

-- Serve vegetables as a side dish, as a sandwich filling in ciabatta rolls, or on sliced Italian bread or bruschetta.
+Serve vegetables as a side dish, as a sandwich filling in ciabatta rolls or on sliced Italian bread or bruschetta.
 Pass basil-yogurt dressing to use as a topping.
-Calories: 88 Fat: 6 g per serving

 What I like about this spaghetti squash dish is that when it comes out of the oven, it’s ready to serve.
 It does not need any additional cooking to give it flavor.